 Coconut water is the natural liquid inside young coconuts.
 Coconut water is less processed than coconut milk because it comes straight from the coconut in its natural form.
 Coconut water doesn’t contain fat because it isn’t made from high-fat coconut pulp.

 Vitamin C is often added to coconut water as a preservative and is generally unsweetened, but some brands may contain less than 1% of added sugar from cane sugar.
+Here’s more on buying the best coconut water.

 Key differences between coconut milk and coconut water